-A ritual is a stable and balanced regularity whether it is executed daily or once-in-a lifetime; it is grounding and rooted.
-A ritual, no matter how simple or composite, is a time to unite with prodigious consciousness and the senses.
-The experiences are meant to be pure, or sattvic.
-Stability and purity are two qualities that can invite all type of body type of all ages into a state of healing.
+A ritual is a stable and balanced regularity whether it is executed daily or once-in-a a lifetime; it is grounding and rooting.
+No matter how simple or composite, a ritual is a time to unite with prodigious consciousness and the senses.
+The experiences are meant to be pure or sattvic.
+Stability and purity are two qualities that can invite all types of body types of all ages into a state of healing.

-According to Ayurveda Sarvam dravyam Panchabhautikam, all creation arises out of five great elements known as mahabhutas.
-Our body is also formed by the panhca mahabhutas.
+According to Ayurveda Sarvam dravyam Panchabhautikam, all creation arises from five great elements known as mahabhutas.
+The panhcamahabhutas also form our bodies.

 Ayurveda’s wisdom is simple: Stay aligned with nature—your own true nature—and you will experience greater health and happiness.